israelarevalo/sentiment-app/README.md

 # sentiment-app
-Sentiment application created to facilitate web scrape of reviews and sentiment analysis.
+This python streamlit application was created to facilitate App user review scraping and running a sentiment analysis using a NLP approach.